funkhaus/vuehaus/README.md

 1. In a WordPress `themes/` directory: `git clone https://github.com/funkhaus/vuehaus my-theme`
 1.  `cd my-theme`
 1.  `npm install`
-1. Go to the WordPress back-end, activate, the Vuepress theme, and follow the instructions to install [Rest-Easy](https://github.com/funkhaus/Rest-Easy).
+1. Go to the WordPress back-end, activate, the Vuehaus theme, and follow the instructions to install [Rest-Easy](https://github.com/funkhaus/Rest-Easy).
 1.  `npm run dev`
 1. To build: `npm run build`
 1. (Optional) To build and deploy to server using [fh-deploy](https://github.com/funkhaus/fh-deploy): `npm run deploy`